tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 </ul>
 <p>The cut pieces shown below helped me confirm the kerf width to be used would be <strong>0.15mm</strong>.
 The pieces just perfectly joined together without being squeezed or loose.
 Hence, I modified the parameter in OpenSCAD and continued to cut the rest of my design with that final value.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/test-2.jpg" class="img-fluid w-100"/>
-<p>For this final cut, I utilized the leftovers instead of cutting another whole new 600x300mm piece.
+<p>For this final cut of my construction kit, I utilized the leftovers instead of cutting another whole new 600x300mm piece.
 That's why I had to measure the cuttable area and nested the pieces accordingly.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/rhino-1.png" class="img-fluid w-100"/>
 <p>In addition, I noticed that some bigger pieces had not been completely cut through, and I had to use a knife to get them out.
-The next time cutting big pieces with cardboard, instead of increasing power, I will reduce the speed to <strong>0.8.</strong></p>
+I re-cut some big pieces with cardboard, and instead of increasing power, I reduced the speed to <strong>0.8.</strong></p>
 <div class="text-center">
 <iframe width="640" height="480" src="https://www.youtube.com/embed/IaLSPBNrnwk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>